skipperq93/cyberkit/ReadMe.md

 ## Contribute

 Congratulations!
 You’re up and running.
-Now you can begin coding in WebKit and contribute your fixes and new features to the project.
+Now you can begin coding in CyberKit and contribute your fixes and new features to the project.
 For details on submitting your code to the project, read [Contributing Code](https://webkit.org/contributing-code/).